 Catholic Parish of Sacred Heart and

 This is your community in faith and support, serving St Kilda and Elwood communities for over 100 years.
+In our Parish, we consider the safety and wellbeing of all persons to be our highest priority.

 Here is the place to catch up on the latest happenings and news around the Parish, share your views or get involved with us in supporting the local community.